 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-- Best over-the-counter nasal spray overall: Afrin Pump-Mist Maximum Strength
+- Best overall nasal spray: Afrin Pump Mist Maximum Strength

-- Best over-the counter nasal spray for kids: Kid’s Flonase
+- Best nasal spray for kids: Children’s Flonase

-- Best over-the-counter nasal spray for sinus headache: Mucinex Sinus-Max Full Force Decongestant Spray
+- Best nasal spray for sinus infection: Mucinex Sinus-Max Nasal Spray

-- Best over-the-counter nasal spray for allergies: Flonase Allergy Relief Nasal Spray
+- Best nasal spray for allergies: Flonase Allergy Relief Spray

-- Best over-the-counter saline nasal spray: Arm and Hammer Simply Saline Nasal Care
+- Best saline nasal spray: Arm and Hammer Simply Saline Nasal Care

 Nasal sprays that are only available with a prescription have a higher dose of active ingredients and a slightly increased risk of side effects.
 But many nasal spray products are available over the counter and can be purchased conveniently at any drug store or even online.